 These financial statements have been prepared assuming that the Company will continue as a going concern.
-The Company has an accumulated deficit from inception through February 28, 2023, of approximately \$40,993,000 and has yet to achieve profitable operations, and projects further losses in the development of its business.
+The Company has an accumulated deficit from inception through May 31, 2023, of approximately \$41,945,000 and has yet to achieve profitable operations, and projects further losses in the development of its business.

-On February 28, 2023, the Company had a working capital surplus of approximately \$1,561,000, however the Company's ability to continue as a going concern is dependent upon its ability to generate profitable operations in the future and/or to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
+On May 31, 2023, the Company had a working capital surplus of approximately \$1,352,000, however the Company's ability to continue as a going concern is dependent upon its ability to generate profitable operations in the future and/or to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
+See "Liquidity and Capital Resources" below for a discussion of our liquidity and capital needs for the next twelve months.